Evil Eighties: The Mysteries of Norah Lofts

 Recent Comments

-- Devin Smith on Announcing The Glass Immortals, a New Epic Fantasy Series from Brian McClellan 4 hours ago

-- SpaceCadet on Star Trek: The Next Generation Rewatch: “The Perfect Mate” 6 hours ago
+- B0b on Netflix Orders Second Season of Katie Sackhoff’s Another Life 22 mins ago

+- RobMRobM on HBO Has Axed Its Game of Thrones Spinoff Starring Naomi Watts 25 mins ago

-- David_Goldfarb on The CW is Developing a Supergirl Spinoff: Superman & Lois 6 hours ago
+- Sunspear on The CW is Developing a Supergirl Spinoff: Superman & Lois 30 mins ago

+- Andrew Mcclure on Netflix Orders Second Season of Katie Sackhoff’s Another Life 35 mins ago

+- kareni on Sleeps With Monsters: Very Different Debuts 42 mins ago

-- krad on Star Trek: The Next Generation Rewatch: “Data’s Day” 6 hours ago
+- Lisamarie on Star Trek: The Next Generation Rewatch: “Darmok” 46 mins ago

-- capriole on SFF Horse Breeds: Attack of the Pony Brain 7 hours ago

-- db on Star Trek: Deep Space Nine Rewatch: “The Ascent” 7 hours ago
+- robbadler on This Wonderful Map Charts Out The Wide World of Literature 53 mins ago